vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 - 1 ersatzvalidator has 6000 stake and sufficient ownstake
 - Verify that the the first ersatzvalidator is removed (marked as pending in the epoch change and then removed due to continous insufficient ownstake), and one validator with insufficient ownstake is replaced by the other ersatzvalidator.

-12.b.
+b.
 Setup a network with 5 nodes (3 validators, 2 ersatzvalidators).
 In one epoch,

 - 1 validator drops below ownstake, but has relative high delegated stake (7000)
 - 2 validators drop to the lowest delegated stake (1000 and 1500, respectively)